We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 The second diamonds was also very nice.
 It was a 1.09 H VVS1 that was stunningly cut for $8,809.
 Both diamonds were absolutely fantastic.

 To me, doing something like this is completely unnecessary and beneath Americus.
 While it is true that you can get a bad diamond online, that is in many ways irrelevant.
 You can get a bad diamond in a physical retailer as well.
-With any education and guidance (which is something we work very hard to offer) you would be able to easily avoid issues like that both on-line and in person.
-Even the customer service at the well regarded online sites would steer you clear of a diamond like that.
+With any education and guidance (which is something we work very hard to offer) you would be able to easily avoid issues like that both online and in person.
+There are highly rated online retailers like James Allen Even the customer service at the well regarded online sites would steer you clear of a diamond like that.

 I wish Americus would just throw that diamond in the garbage.
 They have fantastic diamonds, amazing setting selections and an overwhelming customer experience going for them.
 Why get into something like this?

 We will focus on the diamonds we saw during our second visit.
 Lets start with the J VS1.
-Here is a stunning 1.02ct J VS1 from James Allen for $5,490.
-It is a gorgeous diamond for $1,400 cheaper (about 20% cheaper).
+Here is a stunning 1.04ct J VS1 from James Allen for $5,440.
+It is a gorgeous diamond for $1,457 cheaper (about 20% cheaper).